Coronavirus Resources The campus is closed to the public, however services and instruction are still open and available online and by telephone.

 You will need 2018 income information to fill out the 2020-2021 Financial Aid application.
 This will be used to determine eligibility for the Summer 2020, Fall 2020, Spring 2021 and Summer 2021 terms.

-If you need assistance with the FAFSA or Dream Act Application, please visit our Financial Aid Computer Lab located in LI-118 in the East Annex of the Library Building.
+If you need assistance with the FAFSA or Dream Act Application, please call our main Financial Aid Office at 559.442.8245.
+You may also call the Federal Student Aid Information Center at 1.800.433.3243.